Arriving Home :: Making Mindfulness-Based Decisions

 I realized in that moment that I hadn’t been feeling quite as insecure lately.
 I was speaking up more at work and in meetings and more confidently sharing my thoughts and opinions.
 Most notably, I hadn’t been second-guessing myself or my decisions and choices as much lately.
 My decision-making process had become full of awareness, understanding and a greater trust in myself to make the right decisions.

-I took a deep breath in and out, opened my eyes, turned around to look at the beautiful view of Richardson Bay and smiled as I allowed gratitude for this newfound sense of self-confidence and ability to trust my decisions wash over me.
+I took a deep breath in and out, opened my eyes, turned around to look at the beautiful view from my house and smiled as I allowed gratitude for this newfound sense of self-confidence and ability to trust my decisions wash over me.
 I knew I had changed and this was the first deep acknowledgement that meditation had started to help me in both a small and substantial way.

 How To Make Decisions Mindfully